(all pictures are from Pinterest)

 Can you trust fashion magazines?
-Fashion bloggers that keep posting their dream life and their best outfits on the net?
+Fashion influencers that keep posting their dream life and their best outfits on Instagram?
 Well, I guess not.
 They are just talking about what is trendy or fashionable.
-But that won’t help you finding what is the best for you…
+But that won’t help you finding what will really works for you…

 And last, can you trust the sell person when you’re trying something in the store?
-I will say: no!
+I guess not ;)

-If you’re reading this blog, I guess it’s because you like the simple elegance of French dressing.
+I’m pretty sure, you’ve found your way up to this blog because you like the simple elegance of French dressing.